I have a secret and I have no idea why it’s a secret.

 You know, we’re told to let kids struggle, that we didn’t have an out “back in our day”, a term I detest by the way.
 But why do children need to struggle?
 To make them stronger?
 Better human beings?

-In the email to the assistant principal who has been one of Ella’s “angels” at her school, I said (among many other things) that:
+In the email to the assistant principal, I said (among many other things) that:

 I don’t think I am shielding her from problems but rather giving another solution to a situation that is pretty intense.
 I know throughout her life she is going to have to deal with difficult situations and personalities but right now, she just isn’t up to that task and is missing out on important lessons that I could be providing for her at home.

-I must say that her school has been AMAZING with us as far as support.
-I don’t know what I would’ve done without the support from everyone from the principal, assistant principal, school psychologist, and social worker.
+I must say that her school has been great with us as far as support.

 They truly want Ella to succeed and for us to succeed as parents and are still there for us as we navigate this new-to-us journey.